How to Green Your Beauty Routine?

 2. Green Your Body

-LATHER’s Bamboo Lemongrass Moisturizer features essential oils of lemongrass, vetiver, geranium and jasmine which provide hydration and infuse the silky lotion with an invigorating scent not reliant on artificial fragrances.
+Our Bamboo Lemongrass Moisturizer features essential oils of lemongrass, vetiver, geranium, and jasmine which provide hydration and infuse the silky lotion with an invigorating scent not reliant on artificial fragrances.
 And don’t be scared of the lab-like names!